The Other Live Collection

 The Other Live Collection is the second full-length live album by English singer-songwriter Alison Moyet, released on 20 April 2018 by Cooking Vinyl.
-The album features live cuts from her 2017 The Other Tour, her first world tour in 30 years.
+The album features live cuts from the Other Tour of 2017, her first world tour in 30 years.

 Critical reception

 Lucy Mapstone, in a review of the album for The Irish News, described it as a "delight" and a showcase for Moyet's "stunning vocals".
 The reviewer concluded: "In an album of highlights, Moyet proves that she is still at the top of her game in a career spanning more than three decades."